angaza/nexus-channel-models/coap_format_spec.md

 OCF resource definition 'type' (rt).
 However, this URI scheme is suggested and not required.

+(There may be multiple `uri-path` options present, e.g. 'batt/main' and 'batt/sec' are both valid URIs, as is just 'batt').

-The following option type *should* be present when sending content:
+The following option type *should* be present in all responses:

 * Content-Format (Option Number 12) with a value of 10000, representing `application/vnd.ocf+cbor` (all Nexus Channel Core compliant resources must be instances of OCF compliant resource models).

-The following option type *may* be present:
+The following option type *may* be present in requests:

 * Uri-Query (Option Number 15) representing an OCF query string, e.g.
 `if=oic.if.baseline`.
 Although hosted resources do have valid OCF interface